 SRHI invests in the natural resource sector primarily through Sprott Resource Partnership ("SRP"), a partnership formed pursuant to an amended and restated partnership agreement (the "Partnership Agreement") between SRC and Sprott Resource Consulting Limited Partnership (the "Managing Partner"), an affiliate of Sprott Consulting Limited Partnership ("SCLP") which is directly and indirectly wholly-owned by Sprott Inc. ("Sprott").
 The majority of the current holdings of SRHI are held in SRP.
-The only assets not held in SRP are its investment in LOM and those assets necessary to administer the (i) public company and (ii) equity incentive plan of the Company (see Note 5d).
+The only assets not held in SRP are its investment in LOM, the cash held in SRH Chile SpA (see Note 11a), and those assets necessary to administer the (i) public company and (ii) equity incentive plan of the Company (see Note 5d).